 This means that with proper planning, you gain a guide to help you track the progress of the business.

 4. Attract others to join your cause

 The right business plan can get others, such as employees, partners or advisors, to join your company.
-If you can document a vision in your plan that is inspiring to others you can achieve more than even what you projected in the plan.
+If you can document a vision in your policy that is inspiring to others, you can achieve more than even what you projected in the plan.

 A good business plan delves into each of the above categories, but it should also accomplish other objectives.
 Most of all.
 It should be convincing.

 It should provide concrete, factual evidence showing your idea.